-Managed CASs or MCASs (next ellipse) form a subset of CASs, in which at least one agent is 133 able to assess and attempt to regulate the system at a non-local level.
+Managed CASs or MCASs (next ellipse) form a subset of CASs, in which at least one agent is able to assess and attempt to regulate the system at a non-local level.
 Many SESs are MCASs.
-134 In an MCAS, global events and structures may, as in any complex system, emerge from the 135 aggregate of local interactions among components, without any agent intending it - a feature 136 that is frequently stressed in the literature on system complexity; but such events and structures 137 may also be modified, controlled or designed by one or more agents, perhaps using external 138 symbol systems such as written plans, blueprints and charts.
-Notably, extreme events (such as 139 an ecological catastrophe or stock-market crash) may prompt such agents to undertake restruc-140 turing of the system, to recover from (or take advantage of) the extreme event, and prevent (or 141 encourage) a recurrence.
-The capacity of actors to change a system deliberately to create a new 142 organization is commonly referred to in the literature as "transformability" (Folke et al., 2010; 143 van Apeldoorn et al., 2011).
-Modelling MCASs adequately requires ways to represent agents 144 themselves capable of representing at least some non-local aspects of the system, and their own 145 actions, and of planning.
-However, it is possible to model some aspects of such sophisticated 146 agents without attempting to simulate them in full - such a full simulation being an unsolved 147 problem in artificial intelligence.
-148 the mathematics of non-cooperative game theory, and the areas of artificial intelligence used in 152 the design of game-playing programs become relevant.
-Work on social dilemmas, cooperation 153 and altruism is also of significance here, and there is already a considerable amount of work on 154 these topics that can be drawn on, including in the agent-based modelling field (Gotts et al., 155 156 2003; van Lange et al., 2013).
+In an MCAS, global events and structures may, as in any complex system, emerge from the aggregate of local interactions among components, without any agent intending it - a feature that is frequently stressed in the literature on system complexity; but such events and structures may also be modified, controlled or designed by one or more agents, perhaps using external symbol systems such as written plans, blueprints and charts.
+Notably, extreme events (such as an ecological catastrophe or stockmarket crash) may prompt such agents to undertake restructuring of the system, to recover from (or take advantage of) the extreme event, and prevent (or encourage) a recurrence.
+The capacity of actors to change a system deliberately to create a new organization is commonly referred to in the literature as "transformability" (van Apeldoorn et al., 2011; Folke et al., 2010).
+Modelling MCASs adequately requires ways to represent agents themselves capable of representing at least some nonlocal aspects of the system, and their own actions, and of planning.
+However, it is possible to model some aspects of such sophisticated agents without attempting to simulate them in full - such a full simulation being an unsolved problem in artificial intelligence.

+Finally, contested CASs or CCASs (innermost ellipse) are MCASs that include multiple (influential) agents that can come into conflict because of differing goals.
+Many SESs fall into this category, including all sufficiently large ones.
+Here, strategic considerations come into play, and the mathematics of non-cooperative game theory, and the areas of artificial intelligence used in the design of game-playing programs become relevant.
+Work on social dilemmas, cooperation and altruism is also of significance here, and there is already a considerable amount of work on these topics that can be drawn on, including in the agent-based modelling field (Gotts et al., 2003; van Lange et al., 2013).
 Additional complexity comes from the diverse types of interactions between competing strategic agents.
-For example, ten Broeke et al. (2018) (this issue) present a 157 suite of models in which different agents cooperate or defect in their interactions, which affects 158 the resilience properties of the system as a whole.
-It is fair to say that wholly adequate ways to 159 model CCASs are likely to be a long way off, but again, it is possible to model some aspects of 160 strategic interactions.
-161
+For example, ten Broeke et al. (2018) (this issue) present a suite of models in which different agents cooperate or defect in their interactions, which affects the resilience properties of the system as a whole.
+It is fair to say that wholly adequate ways to model CCASs are likely to be a long way off, but again, it is possible to model some aspects of strategic interactions.